dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 6. Make changes to code in the feature branch.

-7. Commit changes to feature branch (limit one change per commit).
+7. Commit changes to the feature branch (limit one change per commit).

 8. Push the feature branch to GitHub.